0 Views

 "What if you die?", asked the stranger.

-"How can you know, look at the weather, look how cold it is".
+"How can you know, look at the weather, how cold it is".

-"Now, you don't care about us, make sure you don't fall asleep again and die yourself", said my father.
+"Now, you don't care about us, make sure you don't fall asleep again on the road", said my father.

 "Why don't you let the child walk herself?"

-"Because she can't, she is too young and the snow is difficult to walk through even for me".
+"She is too young and the snow is difficult to walk through, even for me".

-"Let me find something to put you to sleep sweetheart", he said.
+"Let me find something to put you to sleep".

 The stranger fixed his eyes on me for a while.